top of page

 Dr. Gallup and other parish founders, including Amos Warren, John A. Pratt, Lyman Mower, Darius and Royal Pratt and Abraham Stearns, acquired stone for the new church, but plans for it had to be abandoned when potash was found under the site.
 A simplified Gothic, wood-frame building was substituted, whose crenellated tower held one of the four Paul Revere bells that grace Woodstock today.

-The present church was built in 1907, designed in English Gothic style by the renowned architects, Cram, Goodhue & Ferguson of Boston and New York, and constructed of stone drawn from Quechee - at a cost of less than $30,000 - adn consecrated on March 13, 1908.
+The present church was built in 1907, designed in English Gothic style by the renowned architects, Cram, Goodhue & Ferguson of Boston and New York, and constructed of stone drawn from Quechee, at a cost of less than $30,000.
+It was consecrated on March 13, 1908.
 Ralph Adams Cram (1863-1942), born in New Hampshire, designed the Cathedral of St. John the Divine in New York City, and several buildings at Princeton University in what came to be known as "collegiate" Gothic.
 St. James is considered one of Cram's most distinguished smaller churches, with its ideal proportions and extraordinary sense of space.

 bottom of page